Table of Contents

 What causes galactorrhea?

-- Herbal supplements such as nettle, fennel, blessed thistle, anise and fenugreek seed
+- Herbal supplements.
+These can include nettle, fennel, blessed thistle, anise, and fenugreek seed.

 - Kidney disease

-- An underactive thyroid (also called hypothyroidism), which is a gland that produces hormones
+- An underactive thyroid (hypothyroidism).
+The thyroid is a gland that produces hormones.

 - Avoid stimulating your breasts.

 - Avoid touching your nipples during sexual activity.